StarRocks/starrocks/docs/en/reference/System_variable.md

 When the session variable `enable_profile` is set to `false` and the amount of time taken by a query exceeds the threshold specified by the variable `big_query_profile_threshold`, a profile is generated for that query.

+Note: In versions v3.1.5 to v3.1.7, as well as v3.2.0 to v3.2.2, we introduced the `big_query_profile_second_threshold` for setting the threshold for big queries.
+In versions v3.1.8, v3.2.3, and subsequent releases, this parameter has been replaced by `big_query_profile_threshold` to offer more flexible configuration options.

 ### cbo_decimal_cast_string_strict (2.5.14 and later)

 Controls how the CBO converts data from the DECIMAL type to the STRING type.
 If this variable is set to `true`, the logic built in v2.5.x and later versions prevails and the system implements strict conversion (namely, the system truncates the generated string and fills 0s based on the scale length).
 If this variable is set to `false`, the logic built in versions earlier than v2.5.x prevails and the system processes all valid digits to generate a string.
 The default value is `true`.